-Navigating the Office of Equity Grievance Process
+Navigating the Sexual Misconduct Grievance Process

 If you have experienced sexual misconduct, the Office of Equity provides information about supportive measures, reporting options, and the investigation process.
 If you have any questions, please contact the Office of Equity at 435-797-1266.

-More information about the grievance process is available in interim USU Policies 339, 339A, and 339B.
+More information about the grievance process is available in interim USU Policies 339 and 339A.
 The previous policies related to sexual misconduct are applicable to conduct alleged to have occurred August 14, 2020 or later per 34 CFRR 106 (2020).
 They are subject to change at any time.
 Information about how the university will respond to sexual misconduct incidents that occurred prior to August 14, 2020 is available in procedures for responding to pre-08142020 allegations.

-People in the Office of Equity Grievance Process
+People in the Sexual Misconduct Grievance Process

 The executive director oversees the Office of Equity processes and operations.
 The executive director oversees the Office of Equity grievance process generally and also determines whether there is good cause to extend timeframes for the investigation process.